malloydata/malloydata.github.io/docs/_src/setup/gcloud.md

 ## 3) Open the Cloud Shell Editor

-Goto https://ide.cloud.google.com and open your "Home Workspace".
+Go to https://ide.cloud.google.com and open your "Home Workspace".

 <img src="{{site.baseurl}}/img/setup_ide_home.png">

-You should see the directory 'Malloy Samples'.
+You should see the directory called 'Malloy Samples'.

 ##  4) Verify that BigQuery connects correctly.

-In the IDE Editor open malloy-samples/bigquery/faa/airports.malloy and scroll down click the 'Run' code lens above one of the queries.
+In the IDE Editor open `malloy-samples/bigquery/faa/airports.malloy` and scroll down click the 'Run' code lens above one of the queries.
 You should see query results.

 <img src="{{site.baseurl}}/img/setup_ide_run.png">

-## To Change the Project for Malloy IDE
+## Changing the Project for Malloy IDE
 Open the settings by clicking the lower-left corner gear icon, search for "project," and enter the project ID for Cloudshell:Project

 <img src="{{site.baseurl}}/img/setup_ide_project.png">